Seaton - Grange

 Educational attainment in Seaton - Grange aligns closely with national averages, showing typical qualification patterns and performance metrics

-University qualification levels in Seaton-Grange are 26.1%, slightly below the Australian average of 30.4%.
+University qualification levels in Seaton-Grange stand at 26.1%, slightly below the Australian average of 30.4%.
 Bachelor degrees are most common at 18.3%, followed by postgraduate qualifications (5.4%) and graduate diplomas (2.4%).
-Vocational credentials are also prominent, with 32.5% of residents aged 15+ holding these skills, including advanced diplomas (10.5%) and certificates (22.0%).
+Vocational credentials are prominent, with 32.5% of residents aged 15+ holding such qualifications - advanced diplomas at 10.5% and certificates at 22.0%.

-A significant 24.0% of the population is actively pursuing formal education, which includes primary (8.4%), secondary (5.7%), and tertiary education (5.0%).
-Seaton-Grange has three schools with a combined enrollment of 1,869 students.
-The ICSEA score for these schools is 1020, indicating typical Australian school conditions with balanced educational opportunities.
-School places per 100 residents are lower than the regional average at 10.2 compared to 13.6, suggesting some students may attend schools in nearby areas.
+A significant 24.0% of the population is currently engaged in formal education, including 8.4% in primary, 5.7% in secondary, and 5.0% pursuing tertiary education.
+The three schools in Seaton-Grange have a combined enrollment of 1,869 students, serving typical Australian school conditions (ICSEA: 1020) with balanced educational opportunities.
+Education provision is balanced with two primary and one secondary school serving distinct age groups.
+School places per 100 residents (10.2) are below the regional average (13.6), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education